-- Beetroot: From classic borscht (beetroot soup) to colorful grated beet salads, this powerhouse veggie is a staple in Ukrainian homes.
+- Beets: From classic borscht (beetroot soup) to colorful grated beet salads, this powerhouse vegetable is a staple in Ukrainian homes.

 1. Fluffy Poppy Seed Buns (Piroshki)

 These light and fluffy yeast buns are perfect for a light breakfast with a hot cup of coffee.
-Stuffed with a sweet filling of poppy seeds and sweetened condensed milk, your eyes will widen as you pull one apart.
+They’re stuffed with a sweet filling of poppy seeds and sweetened condensed milk, and if you know me — you know I love poppy seeds!

 2. Chicken Roulade (The Best)

-This chicken roulade is a meat lover’s dream.
-Made with three different kinds of protein – chicken, pork and beef – it features pounded meat stuffed with hardboiled eggs.
-Best served cold alongside hard cheeses, rye bread, and salo (Ukrainian-style pork belly).
+This chicken roulade (or roll) is a meat lover’s dream.
+It has three different kinds of protein – chicken, pork and beef, all wrapped into a “roll” shape.
+It’s usually served cold with bread and salo (Ukrainian-style pork belly).

 3. Baked Rice Pudding with Condensed Milk

-This baked rice pudding comes straight out of my grandmother’s kitchen.
-The combination of tender rice, milk, vanilla, butter and raisins is only made better by the crust of caramelized sweetened condensed milk.
+This baked rice pudding (or “risovaya zapekanka”) is straight from my grandmother’s kitchen.
+The combination of tender rice, milk, vanilla, butter, sweet caramelized condensed milk, and raisins is sooo crazy good.

 4. Mom’s Chicken Dumpling Soup